Seer

 this wide earth alone

 Jordyn Perazzo (she/her) is a writer from southeastern Oklahoma.
-Her work has previously appeared in the journal Frontier Mosaic and is forthcoming from Riot Ghoul and midsummer magazine.
+Her work has previously appeared in the journals Frontier Mosaic, midsummer magazine, and in an anthology from Riot Ghoul.
 She can be found on Instagram @per.jordyn liking poetry (and probably dogs).

 Author’s Note: